NursahDemirpolat/Simple-web-page-blog-of-places-in-istanbul/README.txt

 # Simple-web-page-blog-of-places-in-istanbul
-A web page block with venues in Istanbul with user input, made using MongoDB, Node.js, Handlebars.
+A web page block made on Node.js platform using JavaScript, MongoDB, Handlebars codes, with user login and venues in Istanbul.